miguelmartin75/anax/CONTRIBUTING.md

 issues for this circumstance (as long as you reference to the issue you are fixing).

-To send a pull request, make sure you code changes are within another branch.
-This branch may be based off of master or develop, or another branch that is related to (e.g. experimental branches).
+To send a pull request, make sure your code changes are within another branch.
+This branch may be based off of master or develop, or another branch that it is related to (e.g. experimental branches).
 Please see the [other branches section](#other-branches) in [git branches](#git-branches).